influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.6/concepts/data_formats_input.md

 ]
 ```

-would result in the following Graphite -> Telegraf transformation.
+would result in the following Graphite to Telegraf transformation.

 ```
 cpu.usage.idle.percent.eu-east 100